- Get Started

 Why the US$30 minimum?

-When we first opened our shops, we had a manual process to process everyone's payment using a combination of excel sheets and accounting software.
-It was really hard to accurately calculate payments.
-We also have a few different payment processing fees that make it tough to pay people every month who make less than US$30.
+We have a few different payment processing fees that make it tough to pay people every month who make less than US$30, so we require a $30 minimum.

 What happens if a customer is unsatisfied?